 2. Drama.
 It’s like a deficiency when drama is left out of a Winter eye design.
 Not wrong.
 There is no wrong, no answer that works across the board, even within a Season.
-Winters I’ve seen, they not only balance drama, they are enhanced further with it.
+Drama might just mean eyeliner that is dark enough and on Winters I’ve seen, they not only balance drama, they are enhanced further with it.
 It doesn’t look even dramatic, exciting, stimulating, theatrical, or otherwise extraordinary.
 It looks normal.

 Would the image above make sense with a soft and gentle eye colour or shape (expression)?
 Winter’s is not a gradual, blended, or soft face.

 When Summers buy cosmetics, look for products that have a gentle application.
-Remember when we applied your makeup and we divided the foundation with moisturizer, as I do on every Summer and Spring, because heavy and matte products look like a mask on your delicate skin texture and softened colouring?
+Remember when we applied your makeup and we divided the foundation with moisturizer, as I do on every Summer and Spring, because heavy and matte products look like a mask?
 The same principle applies to all your cosmetics.
 Having said that, we also showed you that when a colour is correct, you can apply almost any amount of it and it just blends believably into the skin.
 That’s true, but these are two different ideas.
 Summer begins with a product that swatches like a watercolour.
 Winter is looking for oil paint.

 3. Keep the number of cosmetic colours low.
 1 is good.
 Colour is subtracted from winter landscapes.
 Many steely dark grays, many icy grays or icy colours (means nearly white).
 Very little colour activity.
-And suddenly, a deeply flushed cheek.
-A red or purple mouth.
-The colours in the face are shocking enough on a still and quiet energy.
+And suddenly, a blood-flushed cheek and a red or purple mouth.
+The colours in the face are shocking on a still and quiet energy.